BartoszJanota/automan-debugger/README.md

 }
 ```

-If you followed all the steps, now you can run program and enjoy AID.
+If you followed all the steps, now you can run your program and enjoy AID.

-### How to use AID plugin once you have it installed

-If you followed all the steps above, you should have *AID* plugin installed properly. *AID* is a *Tool Window*, so you can find it in the list of your IntelliJ Tool Windows.

-To initialize AID, just go to the list of your Tool Windows (point your mouse on the left bottom corner of your IntelliJ) and click on *AutoMan IntelliJ Debugger*.

-Once you have clicked it, *AID* is being initialized. *AID* will show you your current AutoMan program questions and tasks if you have your AutoMan program running or will display an error if your AutoMan program is not working.
-So then you should run your AutoMan program and click refresh button.

-IT lets you see your current AutoMan program state, it shows all the tasks per question and general overview.
-It refreshes its state everytime when new update is emited to the WebSocket channel.